alejouribesanchez/VIPER-Generics-Generator/README.md

 ##Concepts:

-A generator of classes with protocols to comunicate over VIPER
+Automatic generator of classes with protocols to comunicate over VIPER

 Based on templates created on [Clean Swift](http://clean-swift.com/) by [@rayvinly](https://twitter.com/rayvinly)